Country selection

 According to DecreeNo02-200, the CNESS is required to develop standard operating procedures (SOPs) specifying detailed rules for the operation of the committee, the technical committee(s), and the Permanent Secretariat.
 The Minister of Health and Social Development must approve the SOPs.

-Per DecreeNo02-200, the CNESS must convene upon the request of the president.
+Per DecreeNo02-200, the CNESS must convene at the request of the president.
 The committee may also meet at the request of a simple majority of its members in sessions, in special sessions, or whenever circumstances require the members to do so.
 CNESS meetings are not open to the public, and the committee may deliberate only if at least half of its members are present.
 For additional CNESS procedures and information on other administrative processes, see DecreeNo02-200.

 Institutional Ethics Committee for Health and Life Sciences Research (CIESS)/University of Sciences, Techniques and Technologies of Bamako (USTTB)